Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 ⦁	Writing automation for a structure you later decide you don’t like.

-# 3.7 – Using the “Code AI” to Build Conversion Scripts
+# 3.7 – Using the “Code AI” to Build Conversion Scripts- Complete

 Once you have:
 * A clear data model (Step 2)